Our Services

 Helpful Resources

-Plaque builds up inside artery walls over years due to imbalances in LDL, HDL, triglycerides and inflammation, so your doctor focuses on monitoring lipid levels rather than recommending colon cleanses.
-Detox teas and colon cleanses may relieve bloating but cannot clear arterial plaque or alter lipid metabolism.
+Plaque builds up inside artery walls over years due to imbalances in LDL, HDL, triglycerides, and inflammation.
+That's why doctors focus on monitoring lipid levels and cardiovascular markers rather than recommending colon cleanses.
+While detox teas and colon cleanses may temporarily relieve bloating, they cannot clear arterial plaque, lower cholesterol, or alter lipid metabolism in any meaningful way.

 When it comes to preventing heart attacks and strokes, you may have heard about detox programs or colon cleanses for healthy arteries.
 The idea sounds appealing—flush out toxins, clear your blood vessels, and improve circulation.
 In reality, arterial plaque builds up inside your blood vessel walls over many years.
 The key driver of this process isn't waste sitting in your colon but imbalances in blood lipids (fats), inflammation, and other metabolic factors.
 Here's why doctors focus on monitoring your lipid levels, rather than prescribing "cleanses," to protect your arteries.